Reppert-Gabler House

-The Reppert-Gabler House, also known as Building 314A, is an historic, American home that is located in Monongahela Township in Greene County, Pennsylvania.
+The Reppert-Gabler House, also known as Building 314A, is an historic home that is located in Monongahela Township in Greene County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1995.

 History and architectural features

 The original section of this historic structure was built circa 1810, and is a 2 1/2-story, four-bay, brick dwelling that was designed in a vernacular Federal style.
 An addition was built circa 1880 that has Italianate-style details.
 The house is associated with the New Geneva Glassworks.

-It was listed on the National Register of Historic Places in 1995.